oroinc/documentation/community/documentation_style_guide.rst

 Update Documentation
 --------------------

 This section is intended to provide you with the basic information of simple text formatting using reStructuredText (reST) markup language.
-Just enough to update and create new documentation files in OroCommerce documentation.
+Just enough to update and create new documentation files in OroCRM documentation.

 For more information, please refer to the sphinx's `reStructuredText Primer`_ and to the `Quick reStructuredText <http://docutils.sourceforge.net/docs/user/rst/quickref.html>`_ by `docutils <http://docutils.sourceforge.net>`_.